TheStalwart/opinionated-logbook/content/trips/2024/italy.md

 ## 2024.05.31

 While packing my stuff into the bike I've noticed some nice youngtimer cars.
 They were participating in [Rajd Koguta](https://rajdkoguta.com.pl/archiwum-rajdu/rajd-koguta-2024-mragowo/) charity rally, but i ran out of time to detour.
-My goal for today was to reach Warsaw, and for extra confidence i bought luggage straps and make sure the weight of my top box is spread onto grab handles, besides a kurwa-enforced baseplate.
+My goal for today was to reach Warsaw, and for extra confidence i bought luggage straps and made sure the weight of my top box is spread onto grab handles, besides a kurwa-enforced baseplate.

 I visited [Zapiecek](https://maps.app.goo.gl/MQDPhBVkMpviP1WK9) dumpling restaurant and enjoyed a traditional Polish mix.
 It was good.